LYN FARRELL

 Picture

-The Rosedale Investigations series was written under the penname, Lyn Farrell.
+The Blue Water Mystery series was written under the penname, Lyn Farrell.

 • Order on Amazon, Barnes & Noble, Bookshop.org